 This, despite that a minor celebrity in the U.S. is Julie Chen◊, a former newsanchor, host of Big Brother and a talk-show host in the off-season.

-There is a complaint among some American fans that it's unrealistic, even accounting for Japanese cultural privacy, for fifteen year olds to be living alone without any legal guardians and without state intervention even if Japanese culture dictates such issues are an extremely private matter.
+Some American fans complain that it's unrealistic, even accounting for Japanese cultural privacy, for fifteen year olds to live alone without any legal guardians or state intervention.
 However, in Western countries, including America, teenagers who are legally minors can indeed be found living alone without any guardians or state intervention.
-This has been shown in psychology research to be for any number of reasons, ranging from parental abandonment/neglectnote Indicated to be the case with Mizuiro who has a mother but clearly isn't being raised by her.
-He's good at seducing older women to play a parental substitute role in her stead, death of any/all guardiansnote This is Sado's situation whose parents died when he was eight and whose grandfather died sometime later, parental abusenote Orihime's parents were so abusive, her older brother kidnapped her and ran away from home when he was 18 and she was 3.
-He raised her himself before dying when she was 12.
-She's lived alone ever since, walking out on the parentsnote Uryuu walked out on his father in disgust when he realised Ryuuken hates being a quincy, he lost all respect for him and walked out on him.
-It's strongly implied that his father's secretly keeping a protective eye on Uryuu and in fact quit being a quincy to protect Uryuu from something, or arrangements with family that allows for the child to be independent of all direct intervention except for financial supportnote Orihime's independence is actually funded by an aunt who has nothing to do with Orihime on a daily basis but who funds her on the understanding that she does well in school.
+Psychology research has identified many reasons, including: parental abandonment/neglectnote Mizuiro's mother isn't raising him, so he seduces older women to play a parental substitute role in her stead, death of any/all guardiansnote Sado's parents died when he was eight and his grandfather died before he reached fifteen, parental abusenote Three-year old Orihime was kidnapped by her eighteen-year old brother to save her life from parental abuse.
+He died nine years later, leaving Orihime alone, walking out on the parentsnote Uryuu walked out on his father in disgust when he realised Ryuuken hates being a quincy, although it's strongly implied Ryuuken quit being quincy to save Uryuu's life, and is still secretly protecting him, or arrangements with family that allows for the child to be independent of all direct intervention except for financial supportnote Orihime's independence is actually funded by an aunt who has nothing to do with Orihime on a daily basis but who funds her on the understanding that she does well in school.
 Orihime does very well in school.
-In short, all the examples that crop up in the manga do in fact happen in real life even in Western countries.
+In short, all the manga examples do occur in real life, even in the US.